telicent-oss/telicent-lib/docs/error-handling.md

 mapper.set_dlq_target(my_dlq)
 ```

-### Sending messages to a dead letter queue from an adapter
+### Sending messages to a Dead Letter Queue from an adapter

 Unlike with a mapper or projector, an adapter has no inbound Kafka record.
 The inbound record will depend
 on the source being adapted.
 It is still possible to make use of a dead letter queue, it just